vmiklos/vmiklos.github.com/2026/cool-doc-compare.md

 with the SDK (REST API) or with the browser UI.

-Additionally, while some users took a training in understanding track changes (or: redlines), the usage of underlyines for inserts and strike-throughs for deletions may not be obvious.
+Additionally, while some users took a training in understanding track changes (or: redlines), the usage of underlines for inserts and strike-throughs for deletions may not be obvious.
 An alternative of this is a side-by-side view, which is now available in Collabora Online for text documents.